gwax/www-gwax/posts/2004/04/frightful-experience.rst

 I won't be all melodramatic and be like, "I could have died, I was so scared."
-No, I'm cool, but it was pretty startling and more than a little frigthening at the time.
+No, I'm cool, but it was pretty startling and more than a little frightening at the time.

 That's my harrowing experience of the day, now for some sleep